 Instead of constant dangers, I found a very beautiful country with rich history and friendly people.
 Mexico is a huge place, and it definitely has a strong and unique culture.
 And it’s not just one unified culture, but a cluster of several subcultures and traditions.

-For example, I could spend this whole blog post describing all the local foods and beverages I had during my overland journey through Mexico.
+For example, I could spend this whole travel blog post describing all the local foods and beverages I had while traveling through Mexico.
 When people ask me what we eat in Finland, I tell our food culture is an international mix.
 In Mexico, you eat Mexican food every day.

 And it’s not just the food that’s unique to Mexico.
 There are tons of other things that are just completely and totally Mexicans: